rswhiting/rswhiting.github.io/_posts/2022-02-12-wormholes-to-hel.md

 tags: [Eve Online, Gaming]
 ---

-I heard a new voice on the radio, "Fleet commander, what are your orders."
+I heard a new voice on the radio, "Fleet commander, what are your orders?"
 Static.
 My comms flashed with battle updates, we were losing ships fast.
 "Fleet commander, please respond."

 My heart sunk.
 I was training to become a skirmish commander, but this fleet needed someone with hardened battle experience.
 My finger twitched on the comm link.
 Should I take command?
 Then over the radio, "This is Alex, I'm taking command until Khun responds.
 All remaining units form up on me."
 His callsign flashed in comms.
 I realized, I'd been holding my breath and exhaled.